PADUCAH GASEOUS DIFFUSION PLANT

 The U.S. Department of Energy’s (DOE) Paducah Gaseous Diffusion Plant (PGDP), located in far Western Kentucky, was the last operating government-owned uranium enrichment facility in the country.
 Plant enrichment operations began in the early 1950s as the initial uranium enrichment step for Cold-War weapons development and a growing nuclear power industry.

-The now-antiquated gaseous diffusion process was used to produce low-enriched uranium at the PGDP and required extensive water, power, and cooling infrastructure.
-Site process operations utilized up to 32 million gallons of water per day and reportedly consumed as much electricity as the cities of St. Louis and New York City.
-The uranium feedstock stored at the PGDP for recycling comprises the largest stockpile of mined uranium in the world.
+The now-antiquated gaseous diffusion process was used to produce low-enriched uranium for nuclear power at the PGDP and required extensive water, power, and cooling infrastructure.
+Site process operations utilized up to 32 million gallons of water per day and reportedly consumed as much electricity as the cities of St. Louis or New York City.
+The byproduct of the enrichment process, depleted uranium feedstock, is stored at the PGDP for re-enrichment, recycling or disposal and comprises the largest stockpile of mined uranium in the world.

-Plant operations, maintenance, and process upgrades generated waste materials disposed in site landfills and burial grounds as well as waste fluids released to site waste & water systems, treatment lagoons and surface waterways.
-Leaching of disposed materials contaminated site soil and groundwater resulting in the largest documented trichloroethene (TCE) and technetium-99 groundwater plumes in the DOE complex and are among the largest TCE plume systems in the world.
+PGDP operations, maintenance, and process upgrades generated waste materials that were disposed of in site landfills and burial grounds, as well as waste fluids that were released to site waste and water systems, treatment lagoons and surface waterways.
+Leaching of disposed materials contaminated site soil and groundwater resulting in the largest documented trichloroethene (TCE) and technetium-99 groundwater plumes in the DOE complex among the largest TCE plume systems in the world.

 The number of source areas contributing to soil, surface water and groundwater contamination – along with the depth, contaminants and site groundwater geochemistry of the plumes – pose world-class technical and regulatory challenges for compliance, oversight and cleanup.